-The kiddies can keep their Easter baskets—we'd rather celebrate the vernal holiday at some of the best spots for Easter brunch.
-NYC has plenty of Easter events and things to do on Easter weekend, so round up your family and friends in the morning (or afternoon), and hit up one of these blowout meals before visiting the city's best chocolate shops or flaunting your Sunday best at the Easter Parade and Bonnet Festival.
+The kiddies can keep their egg-picking baskets—we'd rather celebrate the vernal holiday with festive feasts at some of the best brunch spots in town.
+On March 27, round up your family and friends and hit up one of these blowout meals before visiting the city's best chocolate shops or flaunting your Sunday best at the Easter Parade and Bonnet Festival.
 From a new Italian restaurant to an American classic, here are the best spots for Easter brunch NYC has to offer.

 Easter brunch in NYC